Let’s face it: pretending to be someone you’re not is one of the most disturbing experiences in the world.

 3. Deliberately remove unsupportive and toxic people

 It’s important that we show compassion to negative and judgmental people, but we don’t have to keep them around.
 Think about people who you would prefer not to be around, and experiment with distancing yourself from them.
 If you discover that you life is much lighter with certain people gone, make the decision to cut them out of your life, with kindness.
 Be thankful for the role they played, but move on and find new friends or family members.

 Rediscover who you are.
 Sit down and explore your thoughts in a journal or find a way of expressing your feelings through art, movement or some form of creativity.
 You don’t need to be a perfectionist: just allow yourself to reconnect with your inner self.
 Make sure you set a clear amount of time every day to do this or you might find ways of procrastinating or conveniently “forgetting.”
 Try to set aside at least ten minutes, but aim to increase these self-discovery sessions to half an hour or more.

 5. Accept yourself and stop trying to be “likable”

 If you feel that being hated or disliked is one of the worst things that could happen to you, you’re likely a people-pleaser.
-People-pleasers have a very frail sense of self as everything they do is centered around gaining approval and recognition from others.
+People-pleasers have a very frail sense of self as everything they do is centered around gaining approval and recognition from others (look into the topic of enmeshment for more background information).
 In order to move past people-pleasing, you need to learn how to find self-worth within yourself, rather than from others.
 When you love and accept yourself, you have no need to please others and pretend to be someone you’re not.
 In order to love yourself, you need to show kindness, forgiveness, compassion, and genuine care towards yourself.
 Remember that you, just as much as anyone in the universe, deserve your love and affection.